Rank Centrality: Ranking from Pair-wise Comparisons: Main Results

 \subsubsection{{Numerical comparisons}}

-{ In Figure \ref{fig:crb}, the average normalized root mean squared error (RMSE) is shown as a function of various model parameters.
-We fixed the control parameters as $k=32$, $n=400$, $d=60$ and $b=10$.
+In Figure \ref{fig:crb}, the average normalized root mean squared error (RMSE) is shown as a function of various model parameters.
+We fixed the control parameters as $k=32$, $n=400$, $d=60$ and $b=10$ with pairs assigned according to Erd\"os-Renyi graph $G(n,d/n)$.
 Each point in the figure is averaged over $20$ random instances ${\cal S}$.
 Let $\tpi^{(i)}$ be the resulting estimate at $i$-th experiment, then

-For all ranges of model parameters $k$, $d$, and $b$, RMSE achieved using Rank Centrality is almost indistinguishable from that of the ML estimate and also the Cram\'er-Rao bound (CRB).}
+For all ranges of model parameters $k$, $d$, and $b$, RMSE achieved using Rank Centrality is almost indistinguishable from that of the ML estimate and also the Cram\'er-Rao bound (CRB).

-{CRB provides a lower bound on the expected mean squared error.
+{CRB provides a lower bound on the expected mean squared error for unbiased estimators.
 Although we are plotting average root mean squared error, as opposed to average mean squared error, we do not expect any estimator to achieve RMSE better than the CRB as long as there is a concentration. }

 {The ML estimator in \eqref{eq:logit} with $\lambda=0$ finds an estimate $\pi=e^{\hat{\theta}}$ that maximizes the log-likelihood, and in general ML estimate does not coincide with the minimum mean squared error estimator.
 From the figure we see that it intact achieves the minimum mean squared error and matches the CRB. }